sritika04/budget-tracker-project/README.md

 - Building interactive dashboards in Power BI
 - Connecting tools together in a real workflow
 - Uploading a project to GitHub

-*Built as a beginner practice project to learn data analytics tools*